ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 21: Insecure Service (medium)
 DIMBA uses a service to modify currency exchange rates.
 As this service is exported, it can be used by any other app on the same device.

 **Goal:** Develop an app that uses the service to modify the exchange rates to any values you like.
-You can inspect the *currencyPreferences.xml* in the shared preferences of the DIBA app to check whether the attack worked.
+You can inspect the *currencyPreferences.xml* in the shared preferences of the DIMBA app to check whether the attack worked.

 ### 22: Weak JWT MAC Secret (medium)
 The JSON Web Token (JWT) that is created by the DIMBA server uses a weak secret for the MAC.
 If an attacker manages to find this secret, he can create valid JWTs for DIMBA.